I Used CBD Every Day to Improve Workout Recovery and Here’s What Happened

 I’m so happy that I started taking CBD in my 50s, not just because I’m still out there pursing my passions full speed ahead – but because it has helped me mostly eliminate use of NSAIDS (like Ibuprofen(Advil), Naproxen (Aleve), Aspirin) which studies have shown carry risk of cardiovascular issues, kidney damage, high blood pressure and even may slow muscle and tissue repair.

 Final Thoughts: As an older endurance enthusiast, I would give the thumbs up to incorporating a CBD for athletes in your training.
 I encourage you to do your own research and make an educated decision.
 You will want to use a brand that is trust-worthy, effective in terms of bioavailability, and free of all TCH.
-As mentioned, I use Venga CBD – and if you should so choose to try it out, feel free to use my discount code JENNIFER20 to save 20%
+As mentioned, I use Venga CBD – and if you should so choose to try it out, feel free to use my discount code THEFITFORK-15 to save 15%

 Disclaimer: These are my personal opinions and experiences.
 You should always consult with a healthcare professional before incorporating CBD or any other supplement into your regimen.